Eschatologue/CM_wiki/docs/campaign/exploration/valinor/loc-underground.md

 *Above, the enlightened—the scholars and thinkers—bask in the comforts of the surface.
 Below, the workers, the commoners, and even the engineers toil in the depths, ensuring the city's survival while seldom glimpsing the sky.*

 ## Locations

 The Underground section of Valinor has the following key points of interest.
+This is not an exhaustive list—other locations may exist but will only be added when relevant.

 ### Markets

+#### General Store "Sir DIY"

-- **Sir.
-Diy (General Store)** – Basic supplies, rations, second-hand adventuring gear.
+Basic supplies, rations, second-hand adventuring gear.

+#### Apothecary & Bar "Sable & Solvent"

-- **Sable & Solvent (Apothecary & Bar)** – Booze, coffee, potions, herbs, and alchemical reagents.
+Booze, coffee, potions, herbs, and alchemical reagents.

 ### Taverns & Inns